alex/what-happens-when/README.rst

 Except instead of the usual story, we're going to try to answer this question in as much detail as possible.
 No skipping out on anything.

 This is a collaborative process, so dig in and try to help out!
-There's tons of details missing, just waiting for you to add them!
+There are tons of details missing, just waiting for you to add them!
 So send us a pull request, please!